-Our 2020 list of books to read before visiting Greece include novels set in Greece, Greek mythology for kids, and in our opinion, the best Greece travel guides.
+Our 2020 list of books to read before visiting Greece include novels set in Greece, Greek mythology, and in our opinion, the best Greece travel guides.

 Whether you’re set on exploring the beaches of Mykonos, discovering the Acropolis, one of the most famous landmarks in Greece or planning to sail around the Greek Islands, our reading list for Greece will give you essential background, inspiration and a heart felt desire to explore Greece, it’s culture and rich history in person.